B2B marketing looks nothing like it used to 10 years ago. We now live in a world of digital interactions.

 Using the data, you must to identify the most appropriate stakeholders within the new industry.
-What they're likely to respond to, and of course, how to target them from an advertising perspective.
+What they're likely to respond to, and of course, how to target them from a B2B marketing and advertising perspective.

 The digital path created with your client base only requires changes to reflect the new industry.

 This enables you to move faster and execute quickly to test for performance, taking existing knowledge from one market across to the next.